nrfconnect/sdk-nrf/applications/nrf_desktop/doc/bas.rst

 GATT Battery Service module
 ###########################

-Use this ``bas`` module to enable and define the GATT Battery Service, and notify the subscribers about the battery level changes.
+Use the GATT Battery Service module to enable and define the GATT Battery Service, and notify the subscribers about the battery level changes.

 Module events
 *************